Atlas Methodology

 • Corpus skews toward English-language publications.
 Both OpenAlex and PubMed index multilingual literature, but coverage is stronger for English-language journals.

-• Daily sync lag.
-Papers published in the last ~24 hours may not yet appear.
+• Weekly sync lag.
+Papers published in the last ~7 days may not yet appear.
 Citation counts may trail the publisher by a similar margin.

 • Relevance filtering may exclude boundary cases.
-Papers at the edge of the relevance threshold (score ~30) may be incorrectly excluded.
+Papers at the boundary of microplastics vs. materials science may be incorrectly excluded.
 If a paper you expect to find is missing, it may have been filtered as off-topic.